 Operating a restaurant is an exciting business venture.
-Whether a new or existing restaurant, owners must determine an operating budget based on projected sales, fixed and variable costs, and expected profits.
+Whether an existing or new restaurant, owners must determine an operating budget based on projected sales, fixed and variable costs, and expected profits.
 Many restaurants fail, however, due to a lack of funding.
 There are many expenses to be considered, including food, inventory, marketing and advertising, maintenance and janitorial service, and payroll.
 In addition, there are costs for rent or lease, license fees, insurance and property taxes.
-Covering all these expenses can be a challenge.
+Covering all these expenses can be a challenge, which makes our industry more difficult than most.
 Fortunately, there is help through funding.
 Funding is likely needed for restaurant sustainability.
-Grants are more favorable than loans because they are money that does not need to be repaid.
-Below are grants extended to restaurants in 2022 to offset pandemic setbacks and support economic viability.
+Restaurant grants are more favorable than loans because they are money that does not need to be repaid.
+Below are grants extended to restaurants and other small businesses in 2022 to offset pandemic setbacks and support economic viability.

 Restaurants Care – Offers $3,000 grants to independent restaurants in California.
 This grant is awarded to restaurants for kitchen equipment or retention bonuses, focusing on kitchens and crews.
 This grant also provides one year’s access to experts, discounts, and training.
 Applications open April 15-30, 2022.

 Downtown Outdoor Dining Grant Program – Maximum award is $1500 to help businesses implement outdoor dining areas.
 It is available to the downtown Baton Rouge business community and includes 50% reimbursement for furniture, Sidewalk Café application, and a first year permit.
 This grant is open to all business owners operating an establishment located within the Downtown Development District boundaries.
 Contact email@example.com with questions.